 Study participants were asked to perform the Paced Auditory Serial Addition Test (PASAT), a well-validated assessment of cognitive function that evaluates information processing speed and flexibility in response to extreme frustration.
 The PASAT is expected to cause participants to feel stressed, as the task mimics the effects of boredom and frustration on focus and accuracy.

 Each participant completed the PASAT under two placebo vibration conditions, two Apollo vibration conditions, and one no vibration condition.
-In all cases the participants did not know what the vibrations were supposed to do and the researchers were blinded as to which condition (active, placebo or null) that the participant had received.
+In all cases, the participants did not know what the vibrations were supposed to do and the researchers were blinded as to which condition (active, placebo or null) the participant had received.

 Outcome: Improved Focus, Calm, Cognitive Performance, and HRV

 Participants’ accuracy on the task decreased over time, they reported feeling stressed, and their Heart Rate Variability (HRV), a key metric of the body’s recovery from stress, either did not change or decreased.
 This is typically what is observed when the PASAT is administered because it is such a frustrating task that most people want to just give up after about 60 seconds.